siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 Have you ever seen a negative apple?
 ```

-They may have seen an apple taken away.
-They may have seen an empty basket.
-They may have seen someone owe an apple.
-But they have not seen a negative apple sitting on the table as a negative object.
+Someone may have seen an apple taken away.
+Someone may have seen an empty basket.
+Someone may have seen someone owe an apple.
+But no one has seen a negative apple sitting on the table as a negative object.

 If we invent the label "negative-apple," then one negative-apple is still one positive unit of that kind.
 The sign belongs to the kind or direction.
 The unit that exists is positive.

 The same is true for debt.
-A child may owe an apple, but the owing is not a negative apple.
+A person may owe an apple, but the owing is not a negative apple.
 The owing is a real relation.
 Debt `D` is a positive future claim:

 ```text
 D = d^2